dirakx1/MoneyOnTangle/README.md

 ## Interaction API

-microservice oriented arquitecture on k8s (GCP or AWS). the microservices convert iota/to hardcurrency and connect to banks APIs
+microservice oriented arquitecture on k8s (GCP or AWS). the microservices convert IOTA /to hardcurrency or hardcurrency to IOTA and connect to banks APIs

 ## Notes
 * Clients can be any IOT devices.